Natural gas is increasingly being produced by a technology called hydraulic fracturing, or fracking.

 - Fugitive methane emissions occur during production, processing, gathering, and transport to market;

 - Emissions occur from well seeps after abandonment.

 There have been many attempts to accurately measure methane emissions from hydraulically fractured shale gas sites.
 The results are variable, inconsistent, and often contradictory.
 This may be because methane leaks from frack sites are likely to be sporadic, intermittent, and to some extent unpredictable.
 Surveys conducted at different times of the year and at different stages of the fracking process cycle wil give different results.
 In addition, airbourne releases are difficult to attribute to a specific site.

-There is, however, absolutely no doubt that the hydraulic fracking of shale produces significant emissions of methane.
+However, there is absolutely no doubt that the hydraulic fracking of shale produces significant emissions of methane and carbon dioxide.

-The figure below shows the greenhouse gas emissions of shale gas, conventional natural gas, oil and coal in units of grams per unit of heat produced.
-The yellow part indicates direct and indirect emission of carbon dioxide.
-The red part shows methane emissions in equivalent amounts of CO2 using a global warming potential of 86.
-The vertical lines for shale gas and conventional natural gas indicate the range of likely methane emissions.
+The chart shows the emissions of shale gas, conventional natural gas, oil and coal in units of grams of CO2 equivalent per unit of heat produced.
+The black bar indicates direct and indirect emission of carbon dioxide.
+The grey part shows methane emissions in equivalent amounts of CO2 using a global warming potential of 86.

 The data clearly show that greenhouse gas emissions for shale gas production and combustion are higher than for conventional natural gas, diesel fuel, and even coal.
-The difference is due to the release of methane during the production, gathering, and processing of the shale gas.
+The difference is due to the release of significant quantities of methane during the production, gathering, and processing of the shale gas.

 To read about offshore oil and all the catastrophic acidents look here :